remy22/link-exchange-true-automatic-link-exchange-trafficfeed/readme.txt

 *  Read and see video here: http://www.trafficfeed.com/cms/seo-tools-overview/

 How to use this plugin?

+We have modified the plugin to make it easier to set up and start using.
+Plugin will have Trafficfeed widget now which will allow you to drag and drop it.
+(You can still set up Trafficfeed widget and place it where ever you would like in a post, page, side bar, header, footer etc.)
+You can specify what you would like system to display link window (a div where links will appear) or a link directory (which will allow you to gather partners outside of Trafficfeed network; it comes with a built in form).

 1. Within your wordpress admin panel, please Click on Appearance => Widgets then you will fine Trafficfeed Widget just drag and drop in your sidebar panel thats it!!